junquant/mlproject/report/report.md

 PC1 has a strongest correlation with `chest_temp_c` (negative), `hand_temp_c` (negative), and `ankle_temp_c` (negative).

-This implies that PC1 increases with declines in temperatures in the chest, hand, and ankles, as well as decreased movements in the ankle.

 ![Top 2 Principal Components](../plots/pca_2components.png)
 ![Top 3 Principal Components](../plots/pca_3components.png)
 ![Scree Plot](../plots/screeplot.png)

 ## Model Comparison

-> structure
-> - rationale for model
-> - model parameters
-> - comparison of results

 Given the classification problems and methodologies.
 We used several models to classify the dataset.
 In choosing the best model, we applied the following criteria: